-When you design a customer Lifecycle, you determine which profiles enter the Lifecycle and how they progress through the Lifecycle.
+When you design a customer Lifecycle in BlueConic, you determine which profiles enter the Lifecycle and how they progress through the Lifecycle.
+A lifecycle can map to your customer journey.
 You can build your audience based on BlueConic profile properties, group properties, segments, and consent objectives - or a combination of these (Lifecycle criteria).

 Within each Lifecycle, you also specify what qualifies profiles to move through each stage of the Lifecycle (stage criteria) and what it means for a profile to successfully complete the Lifecycle (completion criteria).